eglassman/mit-phd-thesis/README.markdown

 # MIT Ph.D.
 Thesis template in LaTeX

+I have forked this Ph.D.
+Thesis from Kyle <kljensen@gmail.com>, who wrote his dissertation in 2006 and was kind enough to make his nicely organized latex source files public as a template for others.
+I am taking advantage of this, as if it were a latex template for a conference submission.
+Over the spring and summer, I plan to treat is (great) work with my own, paragraph by paragraph, until my dissertation is finished!

+His original README is below:

 This is a [LaTeX](http://www.latex-project.org/) template for a Ph.D. thesis at [MIT](http://web.mit.edu).
 As far as I know, it conforms to all the [requirements](http://libraries.mit.edu/archives/thesis-specs/), at least as of 2006 when I submitted it.
 There are a few things to note:

 * The final output can be found here: [Kyle Jensen's MIT Ph.D. thesis](http://cloud.github.com/downloads/kljensen/mit-phd-thesis/kljensen-mit-phd-thesis.pdf)